Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 These principles are:

-1. Identify Hazards - what areas present a risk to food safety currently at every step of your work process?
+1. Identify Hazards - what areas currently present a risk to food safety at every step of your work process?

-2. Hazard Analysis - identify critical control points where your business could eliminate or improve its approach to food safety hazards.
+2. Hazard Analysis: Identify critical control points where your business could eliminate or improve its approach to food safety hazards.

 3. Specify Control Measures - what measures can you make to reduce hazards to an acceptable level?